Devolutions/devolutions-gateway/crates/proxy-tester/README.md

 ## Username/Password authentication method testing

-Setup a proxy server permitting only connection with a valid username / password pair.
+Set up a proxy server permitting only connection with a valid username / password pair.
 Using CCProxy, open `Account Manager` pop-up, set `Permit Category` to `Permit Only` and `Auth Type` to `User/Password`.
 You also need to have a user account with a password.
 Make sure no other restriction are enabled (untick `IP Address/IP Range`, `MAC Address/Hostname`…).